eolatuyi/criterion-eval/README.md

 # criterion-eval
-An evaluation of how avoiding unnecessary variation in style of instantiating a C unit tester for embedded software.
+An evaluation of avoiding unnecessary variation in style of instantiating a C unit tester for embedded software.